 Your Duty to Provide Information

 It is your duty to take reasonable care to answer all questions honestly and to the best of your knowledge.
 If you do not, your insurance policy may be cancelled or treated as if it never existed or your claim may be rejected or not paid in full.
-It is important that all statements you make on proposal forms, claim forms and other documents are full and accurate.
-If a form or statement of fact is completed on your behalf, you should check that the answers shown to any of the questions are true and accurate before signing the document.
+It is important that all statements you make on proposal forms, claims forms and other documents are full and accurate.
+If a form or statement of fact is completed on your behalf, you should check that the answers, information or statements shown are true and accurate, whether or not the form requires to be signed by you.
 Failure to provide requested information to your insurers could invalidate your insurance cover and mean that part or all of a claim may not be paid.

 Fair Presentation of Risk (Non Consumer Contracts)

 It is your statutory duty before entering into a contract of insurance, prior to an alteration and at renewal to make a fair presentation of the risk to be insured and to ensure that information is provided in a clear and accessible format.
 The information that we have collated will be retained on our files for a period of time, and this information can be requested by you for checking.
 Where practical, every material circumstance should be disclosed.
 You must make reasonable enquiries and pro-actively gather information, however, where this is not practical you must make us aware.
 Vision Insurance Services Ltd can provide you with information regarding the Insurance Act 2015; please contact our office if you would like a copy of this.

 Any questions/statements put to you in a proposal form, statement of fact or otherwise must be answered honestly, accurately and in good faith.

 As part of our service we can assist you with any claim you need to make.
 When you first become a customer we will give you details of how you can make a claim and tell you what your responsibilities are in relation to making claims.
 If you are ever in any doubt as to what action to take in the event of a claim, please contact us at the address above.